elastic/ansible-elasticsearch/README.md

     - .... your tasks ...
 ```

-By default es_multicast_enabled is false.
-If this is not to true, the user is required to specify the following additional parameters:
+By default es_multicast_enabled is false and the user is required to specify the following additional parameters:

 1. es_http_port - the http port for the node
 2. es_transport_tcp_port - the transport port for the node